van-8/mm-site/pages/duty.md

+Place in Guidelines?

 # Duty of Care

 Storytellers scaffold people's reality.
 With this great power comes great responsibility, legally called [duty of care.]().

 Civilization is a fragile, interdependent edifice of professionals who provide & protect non-professionals.

+“Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
+Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime.”
+Mark Twain

 1. Realistic depictions